Manoui/website/index.md

 * Grammatical features based on [Part-of-speech tags](https://spacy.io/usage/linguistic-features#pos-tagging) to quantify the number of adverbs, nouns, etc. that a quote contains.
 This allowed attributing a complexity score to the quotation.
 * Named Entity Recognition [(NER)](https://towardsdatascience.com/named-entity-recognition-with-nltk-and-spacy-8c4a7d88e7da) to identify the number of times a quote mentions a date, a person, an organization, an event, a language, etc.

-**Let see if your intuition is correct and what machine learning thinks about it**
+## What does machine learning think about it?**

+Now let's check if your intuitions were correct.
 Have you heard about Machine Learning (ML for close friends)?
 Anyway don't worry this is not time and place to discuss gradient descent algorihtms.
 The only thing you need to know is that we created ML models that given an unseen quote, can predict if the quote will be famous or not.
 We trained a Random Forest and Logistic Regression models (don't worry about the names).
 And our model predicted the fame of new quotes with an accuracy of 74 %!
 That is to say it could tell in 74% of cases if a quote was famous or not.
 Here below, you can see which coefficients and their associated feature contributes the most to the prediction.

 This is for the firt Logistic Regression model: